Skip to content

 At Joy, the follow-up to Manuel Vilas bestseller Ordesa, the protagonist is searching for himself and for little sparks of joy.
 In his rather barren and difficult existence, this is not yet easy.

 It must have been a double feeling.
-With his personal novel Ordesa (published in 2018, a story about the death of his parents and the existential emptiness that resulted, author Manuel Vilas achieved his biggest literary success of his career up to that point.
+With his personal novel Ordesa (published in 2018, a story about the death of his parents and the existential emptiness that resulted, writer Manuel Vilas achieved his biggest literary success of his career up to that point.
 The book became a bestseller in Spain, won several prizes and, through its many translations, also gained high acclaim abroad.

 Unrest